Greedy-like bases for sequences with gaps

 If \eqref{cons} is satisfied for $\varepsilon\equiv\varepsilon'\equiv 1$, we say that $\mathcal B$ is $\Delta_c$-$\n$-conservative, where $\Delta_c$ is the smallest constant for which the inequality holds.

 For $n=\N$, we say that $\B$ is $\Delta_{sc}$-superconservative and $\Delta_c$-conservative. \end{defi}

-\begin{remark} Note that for sequences with bounded gaps and Schauder bases, these properties are equivalent to their standard counterparts.
-Indeed, the arguments in the proof of Lemma~\ref{lemmandemdem} are also valid in this context, with a small modification so that the set $D>A_1$ is also contained in $A$. \end{remark} While these extensions of the properties of being conservative and superconservative appear to be the most natural ones and are in line with the extensions of the concepts of democracy and superdemocracy in Definition~\ref{definitionsuperdemo}, it turns that two other, perhaps less natural conservative-like properties are more closely connected to $\n$-partially greedy and $\n$-strong partially greedy bases, and thus are more useful tools for studying them.
+While these extensions of the properties of being conservative and superconservative appear to be the most natural ones and are in line with the extensions of the concepts of democracy and superdemocracy in Definition~\ref{definitionsupercon}, it turns out that two other, perhaps less natural conservative-like properties are more closely connected to $\n$-partially greedy and $\n$-strong partially greedy bases, and thus are more useful tools for studying them.